Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 The Portfolio

-As of the last update the fund had a fairly substantial net cash position.
+As of the last update, the fund had a fairly substantial net cash position.
 As of the last update as per YCharts, cash and equivalents made up 11.87% of the fund.

 Source: YCharts